Skip to main content

 If a municipality implements a corridor, it must publish a report on its website disclosing the number of citations and revenue generated by the corridor.

-The bill imposes restrictions on when photographs may be taken by a system and on access to and use of photographs, and video, and personally identifiable data created by systems and requires photographs and videos to be destroyed after a specified period, with certain exceptions.
+The act imposes restrictions on when photographs may be taken by a system and on access to and use of photographs, video, and personally identifiable data created by systems and requires photographs and videos to be destroyed after a specified period, with certain exceptions.

 Status